 Step 4: Obtain Certification (Timelines Vary)

 Certification through the Association of Clinical Research Professionals (ACRP) or the Society of Clinical Research Associates (SOCRA) can be completed once professionals have met the eligibility requirements and passed the appropriate test.
-Which certification a person should pursue depends largely on their professional aspirations and specific subfield.
+Which certification a person should pursue depends largely on their professional aspirations and specific subfields.

 Step 5: Complete a Certificate or Master’s Degree Program (Optional, One to Two Years)